 Just after his SSJ3 fight against Majin Buu, Goku gives this parting line to Babidi:

-Oh, and Babidi?
-When you get to Hell - and you will sooner or later - King Yemma will make you suffer."
+Oh, and by the way, Babidi?
+When you get to Hell - which believe me is gonna be sooner than you think - King Yemma will make you suffer."

 The dub, in general, being more accurate to the original Japanese with better voice acting to boot.
 It's vindicated Funimation further as a competent dubbing company, including the (explosive) usage of Son Goku's surname for the first time, and gave fans who don't care for Z's dub a great one to watch.